 Attire: This is a job interview so all candidates should dress appropriately and turn off their cell phones.

-You will be notified on Friday, November 17, 2017 if you will be offered a job for January 2017 openings.
-If offered and accepted, you will participate in Spring RA training beginning January 2, 2018.
+Spring Offers: You will be notified on Tuesday, October 30th, 2018 if you will be offered a job for January 2019 openings.
+If offered and accepted, you will participate in Spring RA training beginning December 10th, 2018.

-You will also be notified on notified on Friday, November 17, 2017 if you are moving to the alternate pool.
-This is the pool where we select our May 2018 and August 2018/January 2019 hires from.
-We anticipate notifying all remaining candidates of hiring decisions in late February 2018.
+Summer Offers: Everyone else (those not hired for Spring 2019) you will be notified by Tuesday, November 13, 2018 if you are moving to the candidate waiting area for Summer 2019 positions or if you are being removed from the process.
+The candidate waiting area is where we select our May 2019 hires from.
+We anticipate notifying all remaining candidates of hiring decisions in late February 2019.

-More details will be communicated at the information sessions and following interviews about the process and especially about RA positions with Living Learning Communities.
+More details will be communicated at the information sessions and following interviews about the process.